 These 20-inch-tall specimens like full sun and wet soils.
 A great way to introduce kids to them is as water garden plants.
 If your home has a water feature, then install a pitcher plant.
 Include a garden fountain made from pots for gurgling sounds bound to enchant children.

-Gourds are fun, easy annuals to grow from seed, requiring full sun and a bit of room to grow in.
+Gourds are fun, easy annuals to grow from seed, requiring full sun and a bit of room to grow in (since the vines become several feet long).

 The ornamentals (Cucurbita spp.) are best for young children.
 Their vibrant, natural colors and odd shapes make the fall season come alive.